-The Kundalini, the serpent power or mystic fire, is the primordial energy or Shakti that lies dormant or sleeping in the Muladhara Chakra, that is located at the end of the spinal cord.
-It is also known as the serpentine/annular power on account of serpentine form.
+The Kundalini, the serpent power or mystic fire, is the primordial energy or Shakti that lies dormant or sleeping in the Muladhara Chakra, that is located at the base of the spinal cord.
+It is also known as the serpentine/annular power on account of its serpentine form.
 It is an electric fiery occult power, with great pristine force which underlies all organic and inorganic matter.
 Basically, it is the inherent spiritual energy system in the body.
-It consists of seven main centers or chakras & three main channels namely – the Sun (Right channel or Pingalaa naadi), Moon (Left channel or Idaa naadi) and Central Channel (Sushumnaa naadi) and innumerable ducts and ductiles.
+It consists of seven main centers or chakras and three main channels namely – the Sun (Right channel or Pingalaa naadi), Moon (Left channel or Idaa naadi), Central Channel (Sushumnaa naadi) and innumerable ducts and ductiles.

-Kundalini is the cosmic force in the individual body, In reality it has no form, hence highly of subtle nature unlike physical forces like electricity, magnetism, centripetal/centrifugal forces.
+Kundalini is the cosmic force in the individual body.
+In reality it has no form, hence it is of a highly subtle nature unlike physical forces like electricity, magnetism, centripetal/centrifugal forces.
 It is the coiled-up, sleeping Divine Energy (Shakti) that lies dormant in all beings.
 All of us have great potential as the vibrancy of this energy is such, though lying dormant.
 The Sthula Buddhi and mind have to follow a particular form in the beginning stage.
 From this gross form, one can easily, understand the subtle formless Kundalini.
 Prana, Ahamkara, Buddhi, Indriyas, mind, five gross elements, and nerves are all the products of Kundalini.

 There is a Svayambhu Linga in the Muladhara Chakra.
 The head of the “linga” is the space where Sushumna Nadi is attached to the Kanda.
 This mysterious Kundalini lies face downwards at the mouth of Sushumna Nadi on the head of Svayambhu Linga.
 It has three and a half coils like a serpent.
 When it is awakened, it makes a hissing sound like that of a serpent beaten with a stick, and proceeds to the other Chakra through the Brahma Nadi, which is also called Chitra Nadi, which lies within Sushumna.
 Hence Kundalini is also called Bhujangini, the serpent power.
-The three coils represent the three Gunas of Prakriti: Sattva, Rajas and Tamas, and the half represent the Vikritis, the modification of Prakriti.
+The three coils represent the three Gunas of Prakriti (universal force): Sattva, Rajas and Tamas, and the half represent the Vikritis, the modification of Prakriti (universal force).